This document describes the output image files created by DIRSIG. These image files are created by the following components:

 Example Truth Image Header

 DIRSIG also uses this binary data and text header image pair system to generate truth images.
 In these application, each "band" in the image file contains a unique piece of data.
 For example, the material ID of the most frequently hit material within a pixel.
 Or the Scene ENU coordinate of each pixel (stored in 3-bands, one each for the X, Y and Z values).
 The example below shows how similar these files are to the radiance image files.
-The only notable change is that the "bands" variable indicates the number of different truth "values" available in each pixel and the band names indicate what truth value is stored in that "band".
+The only notable change is that the bands tag indicates the number of different truth "values" available in each pixel and the band names indicate what truth value is stored in that "band".

 ENVI